gbif/data-blog/content/post/2024-06-24-gbif-sql-downloads/index.en.md

 The grid code can then be used to join with a shapefile or geojson file that contains the grid cells.

-> You can get the code used to generate the figure from the [rgbif companion article]().

 This image uses shapefiles from [this repository](https://github.com/klaukh/MGRS).

 The sql grid functions were originally designed to be used with creating [species occurrence cubes](https://b-cubed.eu/data-and-evidence).
 Therefore a randomization parameter was supported `COALESCE(coordinateUncertaintyInMeters, 0)`.
 This should be set to 0 if you want to use the grid functions with **no randomization**.